Need Help? Give us a call.

 If you’re interested in a welcome bonus that provides you with saving power rather than earning power, look for a business credit card with a long 0% intro APR period.
 Essentially, that introductory grace period lets you use your card like an interest-free small business loan, because you can carry a balance without getting hit with heavy APR rates.
 (Just remember to keep your credit utilization rate down, so you don’t end up dinging your credit score.)

-At a year-plus, you won’t find a longer 0% intro APR period than that in a business credit card.
-This is an introductory rate, though, so after your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+This is an introductory rate, though, so after your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 Plus, the Blue Business Plus card carries no annual fee.
 That’s another feature that makes this card a great option for cash-strapped small businesses.